AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 1). `/addnode`

-The first step is to add the nodes along with their stakes.
-This is done by a POST route.
+This is  a POST route to add nodes.
 The URL address of the nodes along with their stakes need to be added.

 ![Nodes add](./Images/add_nodes.jpg)